-Assemblymember Mark Stone
+About Mark Stone

 As an environmental champion, Mark has fought to curb illegal coastal development, reduce plastic pollution, and clean up drinking water supplies.
 In his capacity as Chair of the Select Committee on Coastal Protection, he has held hearings investigating threats to the Pacific Ocean, oil spill prevention efforts, plastic garbage effects on the coastal environment, and offshore fracking.

 Prior to his work at the County, Mark was a trustee of the Scotts Valley Unified School District, eventually being elected President.
 Before entering public service, Mark worked as an attorney in the tech industry and as a professor at the Naval Postgraduate School.
 Mark lives in Scotts Valley with his wife Kathy.
 They have two adult children.
 Stone is an avid open water swimmer.